-For the purpose of this article, we’re going to discuss best practices for purchasing deferred income, indexed and fixed annuities.
+For the purpose of this article, we’re going to discuss best practices for purchasing deferred income, indexed, and fixed annuities.

 We are an annuity wholesaler brokerage specializing in fixed investments; we don’t offer variable accounts.
 There are certain annuity buying strategies we use for our clients depending on their needs and time horizons.

-Our goals is to help our clients achieve maximum growth and income.
+Our goal is to help our clients achieve maximum growth and income.
 Whether you’re looking for a market low and wish to acquire an indexed product – or want to take advantage of rising rates using fixed annuities – we can help.